 Who Is Shakira?

-Born in Colombia on February 2, 1977, hugely successfully Colombian pop singer and dancer Shakira has won multiple Grammy, Latin Grammy and American Music Awards.
+Shakira is a hugely successfully Colombian pop singer and dancer and has won multiple Grammy, Latin Grammy and American Music Awards.
 Known for hits like "Whenever, Wherever" and "Hips Don't Lie," Shakira is the highest-selling Colombian artist of all time, with estimates of more than 70 million albums sold worldwide.
 Additionally, she has served as a judge on the popular singing-competition show The Voice.

 Early Life and Career

 Shakira Isabel Mebarak Ripoll was born on February 2, 1977, in Barranquilla, Colombia.
 With a Lebanese father and Colombian mother, Shakira honors both her Latino and Arabic heritage in her music.
 She wrote her first song at the age of 8 and signed her first record deal at 13.

 After her first two albums flopped, Shakira took the reins of her third album, becoming involved in every aspect of its production.
 Released in 1996, Pies Descalzos, meaning "bare feet," sold more than 3 million copies.
 The album featured her trademark sound, a blend of Latin, rock and Arabic musical styles.
 Her follow-up record, Dónde Están Los Ladrones?
 (1998), which translates as "Where are the thieves?", reached the top of Billboard's Latin charts.
 Not long after, Shakira won her first Grammy Award (best Latin pop album) for Shakira: MTV Unplugged (2000).

 With the success of her albums, Shakira became a music superstar in the Spanish-language markets, known for her strong vocals and incredible hip-shaking belly dance moves.

 International Stardom: 'Laundry Service'